Comprehensive Overview of Docker

 Docker Engine The Docker Engine is a client-server application with three major components:

-- A server which is a type of long-running program called a daemon process (the
+- A server which is a type of long-running program called a daemon process (the dockerdcommand).

-command). - A REST API which specifies interfaces that programs can use to talk to the daemon and instruct it what to do.
+- A REST API which specifies interfaces that programs can use to talk to the daemon and instruct it what to do.

-- A command-line interface (CLI) client (
+- A command-line interface (CLI) client (dockercommand).

 Docker Daemon

-) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.
+The daemon (dockerd) listens for Docker API requests and manages Docker objects such as images, containers, networks, and volumes.

 Docker Client

-) is the primary way that many Docker users interact with Docker.
-When you use commands such as docker run
+The Docker client (docker) is the primary way that many Docker users interact with Docker.
+When you use commands such as docker run, the client sends these commands to dockerd, which carries them out.

 Docker Registries A Docker registry stores Docker images.
 Docker Hub is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
 You can even run your own private registry.